-2. Ramp-Up
+1. Ramp-Up

-During the ramp-up period, the motor is driven in open loop configuration for picking up speed and for making the Back EMF signals available for the sensorless control.
+During the ramp-up period, the motor is driven in open loop configuration for picking up speed and for making the back emf signals available for the sensorless control.
 The speed of the ramp up, together with initial and target commutation speed can be configured in "Speed Acceleration Control".
-The PWM drive during this phase is defined by what is configured in "Initial Maximum PWM Drive" setpoint.
-The "Startup Period Setpoint" defines the commutation interval in the start of the ramp up phase.
-The "Startup Period Target" defines the commutation interval in the end of the ramp up phase.
-The unit value for these setpoints is 25us.
-The "Output PWM Ramp Time" defines how fast the ramp is decremented (i.e. commutation is speeded up).
+The "Initial startup ramp step length" defines the commutation interval in the start of the ramp up phase.
+The "Final startup ramp step length" defines the commutation interval in the end of the ramp up phase.
+The unit value for these setpoints depends on the selected PWM frequency for the motor output.
+The "Startup ramp acceleration" defines the delay for decrementing the ramp by one (i.e. commutation is speeded up).

-The ramp-up phase duration is determined by the following formula, in which 40kHz is the fixed execution speed of the low level commutation algorithm.
+The ramp-up phase duration is determined by the following formula, in which 10kHz is the default execution speed of the low level commutation algorithm ("PWM Frequency" setpoint in Motor Parameters).

-$$t{ramp-up} = \frac{\left( (\textit{Startup Period Setpoint} - \textit{Startup Period Target}) \textit{Output PWM Ramp Time} \right)}{40kHz}$$
+$$t{ramp-up} = \frac{\left((Initial \ st. \ up \ ramp \ step \ length - Final \ st. \ up \ ramp \ step \ length) St. \ up \ ramp \ acceleration \right)}{10kHz}$$

-With default settings, the ramp-up phase duration is 20ms.
+With default settings, the ramp-up phase duration is 600ms.

-3. Normal Operation
+2. Normal Operation

 After the ramp-up is done, the rotor should be rotating.
-At this point the controller switches over to normal operation in which the rotor position is picked up by the Back-EMF algorithm and the PWM drive signals are applied accordingly.
+At this point the controller switches over to normal operation in which the rotor position is picked up by the back emf algorithm and the PWM drive signals are applied accordingly.
 In this mode the motor driving signals' PWM duty cycle is determined by the Speed and/or Current controller, as configured.

-When sensorless control is used, the firmware provides an option to measure the motor RPM using Hall A signal instead of measuring it using the Back EMF.
+When sensorless control is used, the firmware provides an option to measure the motor RPM using Hall A signal instead of measuring it using the back emf.
 If this style of RPM measurement is required, the "RPM pickup style" setpoint in Motor Parameters should be set to 1 - Use Hall A.